iron-io/lambda/docs/getting-started.md

 ## Testing the function

-Testing your function locally is a little involved at this point.
-Eventually it will be done through `ironcli`.

-IronWorker expects the payload to be in a file defined by the environment variable `PAYLOAD_FILE`.
-Let's create the JSON payload.
-Our function expects a key called `cmd`.
-Call the file `payload.json`:

-    {
-      "cmd": "echo 'Dockerized Lambda!'"
-    }

-We will run our Docker image with volume sharing to allow it to read the payload.

-    $ docker run --rm -v $PWD:/mnt -e PAYLOAD_FILE=/mnt/payload.json irontest/node-exec:1
+The `test-function` subcommand can launch the Dockerized function with the right parameters.

+    $ $GOPATH/bin/ironcli lambda test-function --function-name irontest/node-exec:1 --payload '{ "cmd": "echo Dockerized Lambda" }'
     Dockerized Lambda!

 You should see the output.
-Try changing the command.
+Try changing the command to `date` or something more useful.

 ## Uploading the function